 - The ways in which private and professional selves blur or merge together in online environments

 The main finding presented in this work is that individuals present elements of their offline lives using online information to showcase different “personas”.
-However, they do not do this with the intention of building identity.
-The findings explored in this presentation are contextualised with reference to identity building in the more formal setting of academic reputation management, i.e. through the use of citations.
+However, they do not do this to build identity.
+The findings explored in this presentation are contextualised regarding identity building in the more formal setting of academic reputation management, i.e. through the use of citations.